-The mime told the story of Pierrot and his attempts to win the love of his life, Columbine.
-Of course things are never simple, and Columbine falls for Harlequin, and is then killed by Pierrot.
+The production told the story of Pierrot’s fateful attempts to win the love of Columbine.
+As we know, the path of true love never runs smooth, and Columbine falls for Harlequin, and is then killed by Pierrot.

-After a few tweaks, Pierrot in Turquoise or The Looking Glass Murders opened at the Rosehill Theater, Whitehaven, before its proper run at the Mercury Theater, and Intimate Theater, both London, in March 1968….
+After a few tweaks Pierrot in Turquoise opened at the Rosehill Theater, Whitehaven, before going on to the Mercury Theater and Intimate Theater London in March 1968.

 Bowie’s career throughout the sixties fits Thomas Edison’s adage “Genius is one percent inspiration, ninety-nine percent perspiration.”
 He worked hard and continually toured the length and breadth of Britain under various guises: The Konrads, The Hookers, Davie Jones and The King Bees, The Manish Boys, the Blues influenced Davie Jones and The Lower Third, Davie Jones and The Buzz, and The Riot Squad, a band described as: